airpair/animating-elements-moving-between-angularjs-lists/post.md

 </ul>
 ```

-where the `moveToListX` functions remove from each list and add to the other
+where the `moveToListX` functions move an item from one list to the other

 ```javascript
 $scope.moveToListB = function(item) {